Ezra Ross

 Background:

-Ezra has taught skills, doctrinal, and clinical courses.
+Ezra is a Fellow of the American Bar Foundation.
 He helped develop the Federal Judicial Center's national legal writing program for federal judicial clerks, supervised dozens of trials through UCLA’s trial advocacy clinic, and worked with local public interest organizations to provide legal services to the Orange County homeless population.
 He has written about the failure of law professors to embrace pro bono work, the causes of regulatory dysfunction, and the risks of empathic lawyering.

-After graduating cum laude from Harvard Law School, Ezra served as a federal judicial clerk, practiced complex commercial litigation, and was named a Super Lawyer-Rising Star four times by Los Angeles magazine.
+After graduating cum laude from Harvard Law School, Ezra served as a federal judicial clerk, practiced complex commercial litigation, and was named both a Super Lawyer-Rising Star and a Lawyer of Distinction.

 (Log in to view full course descriptions in the UCI Law Course Catalog)

-• Ezra Ross, Creating and Administering a Live Client Interviewing Project for 1Ls: Benefits, Challenges, and Lessons Learned from COVID-19, Perspectives: Teaching Legal Research & Writing (with Rachel Croskery-Roberts) (forthcoming 2022).
+• Creating and Administering a Live Client Interviewing Project for 1Ls: Benefits, Challenges, and Lessons Learned from COVID-19, 29 Perspectives: Teaching Legal Research & Writing 9 (2022) (with Rachel Croskery-Roberts).

 • Feb.
 25, 2022: